altera-fpga/agilex7-ed-ptp-mcqos-25g/agi027fc-si-devkit/src/sw/README.md

 ### Configuring the Board

-Please refer to https://altera-fpga.github.io/rel-25.1.1/embedded-designs/agilex-7/i-series/soc/gsrd/ug-gsrd-agx7i-soc/#running-the-gsrd to get details on how to setup the board.
+Please refer to [Running the GSRD](https://altera-fpga.github.io/rel-25.1.1/embedded-designs/agilex-7/i-series/soc/gsrd/ug-gsrd-agx7i-soc/#running-the-gsrd) to get details on how to setup the board.
 At the end of this setup, the system needs to be a HPS first boot system with its SD card programmed to boot the design after a power cycle.
 The link provides description to do the following

 - Burn the HPS first jic file to the QSFP flash to setup HPS first boot system
 - Burn the sd card wic image to the bootable SD card.